galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 >    > ### {% icon comment %} Comment: Using group tags for large sample sets
 >    >
->    > If you have a large number of samples, or a complex experimental design, manually selecting files for each factor level
+>    > If you have a large number of samples, or a complex experimental design, an alternative to collections is **group tags**.
->    > may be a lot of work.
-In these situations, **group tags** can make your life a lot easier.
 >    >
 >    > For more information about setting and using group tags, please see [this tutorial]({% link topics/galaxy-interface/tutorials/group-tags/tutorial.md %}).
 >    {: .comment}